Lower Kuskokwim School District

 How many schools are in Lower Kuskokwim School District?

-Lower Kuskokwim School District has 29 schools, including 27 other, 1 elementary, 1 high.
+Lower Kuskokwim School District has 29 schools, including 27 combined, 1 elementary, 1 high.
 Total enrollment is 3,970 students.

 How much does Lower Kuskokwim School District spend per student?